HananeBendisari/ArtVault/README-tests.md

 - **Oracle-Gated Milestone Releases**
   Milestone payments are now gated by a price threshold using a mocked oracle.
   The test suite includes override injection to simulate oracle behavior cleanly.
+  Includes both price-based (MockOracle) and time-based (ArtVaultOracleMock) oracles, using override injection for deterministic logic.

 ---